 It is SO hard to find clean books to narrate sometimes and to listen to as a reader.
 It leaves me to wonder why there isn’t as much financial success for clean?
-I know many fellow narrators who don’t have my similar standards and are making full time wages on audiobook narrating, and even on Royalty share projects (meaning A LOT of people are buying them!).
+I know many fellow narrators who don’t have my similar standards and are making lot of income on audiobook narrating, and even on Royalty share projects (meaning A LOT of people are buying them!).
 While I am happy for them, it’s just not the path I’m wanting or willing to take.
 I heard a fellow narrator once say something to the effect that through their audiobooks, they live in “a house that porn built” and that is just something I personally can’t get behind.

 Taking A Stand for Standards